McDull: Me & My Mum

-McDull: Me & My Mum (麥兜·我和我媽媽) is a 2014 Chinese-Hong Kong animated family comedy film directed by Brian Tse and Li Junmin.
-It was released on 1 October in China and Hong Kong.
+McDull: Me & My Mum (麥兜·我和我媽媽) is a 2014 animated family comedy film directed by Brian Tse and Li Junmin.
+A Chinese-Hong Kong co-production, it was released on 1 October in China and Hong Kong.

 Summary

 The story begins with the investigation of a murder by an experienced detective of over 30 years (Anthony Wong.
-This detective, despite his experience, constantly fears being upstaged by the brilliant detective Bobby Mak (BabyJohn Choi in Cantonese, Huang Lei in Mandarin), to the point where his son sees Bobby, rather than his father, as his hero.
+This detective, despite his experience, constantly fears being upstaged by the brilliant detective Bobby Mak (Babyjohn Choi in Cantonese, Huang Lei in Mandarin), to the point where his son sees Bobby, rather than his father, as his hero.
 With the pressure of the media converging on the crime scene and expecting a report, the detective is forced to swallow his pride and call in Bobby for assistance.
 After a cursory examination by Bobby and his assistant, Bobby concludes that the mystery would solve itself in one hour, without the need to catch the perpetrator, and orders the release of all of the suspects that the police had rounded up so far, declaring them all to be innocent.
 To pass the time, Bobby tells the gathered group of police detectives and suspects (a group of children who happen to be fans of Bobby) his own origin story.

 As a child, Bobby was known as McDull (Zhang Zhengzhong), and he was raised in a small town of fewer than 20,000 people.
 Back then, he would often help out his mother, Madame Mak (Sandra Ng in Cantonese, So Pak Lai in Mandarin), who was an on-air talent for the local community television station, run by three people: herself, The Chief (Anthony Wong) and an assistant named Miss Chan (The Pancakes).
 At the time, McDull was not very bright: he often had to be reminded how to tell left from right based on which hand he would normally wear his wristwatch.
 Yet, Madame Mak would be a very stern, yet loving parent, who would always make time for him.
 On one occasion, when Madame Mak needed to be away - in her words, off to be an astronaut in space - McDull was taken into the care of a distant relative known only as his Uncle Cousin (Li Yundi).
 Uncle Cousin was the operator of a noodle cart, except that he only offered one kind of noodle dish, and would often set up shop in the middle of nowhere, where he served no one.
 After being bored the entire day, Uncle Cousin offers him a bowl of noodles, and McDull noted that even though the noodles were exactly the same as the many he had before, it somehow tasted better; Uncle Cousin explains that it is because he is bored and directionless that a simple bowl would taste better, as enjoying the noodles can cause people to reflect on their life's journey.
 Shortly afterwards, Madame Mak would return from space, and McDull would never see or hear of Uncle Cousin ever again.